 1.2 File Information

 1.2.1 Format

 Data are provided as HDF5 formatted files.

-HDF5 is a data model, library, and file format designed specifically for storing and managing data.
-For more information including tools and applications that can help you view, manipulate, and analyze HDF5-formatted data, visit the HDF Group's HDF5 Support Page.
+HDF is a data model, library, and file format designed specifically for storing and managing data.
+For more information about HDF, visit the HDF Support Portal.